T

 Insider tips

-• Book inter-island ferries and day tours in advance, especially during peak season.
+• Book your inter-island flights and popular day tours in advance, especially during peak season.

-• Be prepared for variable weather conditions, even within the same day.
+• Be prepared for variable weather; pack layers even during the warm season.

 Packing highlights